abcwcm/CZI_MI_mouseZebrafish/README.md

 ### scRNA-seq analysis

 The raw reads were aligned and processed with the CellRanger pipeline (v6.0.0) using the mouse (mm10) or zebrafish genomes (GRCz11).
+The original CellRanger QC can be found [here for the zebrafish samples](https://wcm.box.com/s/del7n4aylewur3ucz5478chvkok1r7nf) and [here for the mouse samples](https://wcm.box.com/s/a560b0lgmegfs03bbqxsgsdi74aaijut).
 Subsequent analyses were performed in R following the recommendations of Amezquita et al. (<https://osca.bioconductor.org/>) using numerous functions provided in the R packages  `scater` and `scran`.
 Briefly, quality control was carried out for each sample separately with functions from the `scuttle` package; cells with low gene content and high mitochondrial gene content were removed from further analyses.
 For each species, different count matrices across all samples were scaled to account for sequencing depth differences and log-transformed using `multiBatchNorm` from the `batchelor` package.
 Cell types were annotated with `SingleR` using numerous datasets and manual inspection of marker genes.